kgrid/kgrid-site/docs/tutorial/createko.md

 ## Create bundled KO Service

-To create from the template of bundled KO, run the KGrid CLI command with the flag of `--bundled`:
+To create from the template of bundled KO, run the KGrid CLI command and select the template type of `bundled`:

 ```
- kgrid create myko --bundled
+ kgrid create myko
 ```

-Comparing with the project created as a simple KO in the developer's guide, you will notice an additional file `webpack.config.js` in the created KO implementation folder.
+Comparing with the project created as a simple KO in the developer's guide, you will notice an additional file `webpack.config.js` in the created KO folder.
 This file will configure the webpack tool to build the source files into a JAVASCRIPT bundle, ready for KGrid activator.

 Looking in to the folder of `/src`, you will find a few more files in addition to `index.js`.